guillaumearm/SPT_CustomQuests/README.md

 - [All quest items](https://github.com/guillaumearm/aki_CustomQuests/blob/master/docs/ALL_QUEST_ITEMS.md)

 ## Modding API
-You can inject custom quests dynamically from other mods.
+Since 2.2.0, you can inject custom quests dynamically from other mods.

 In the `delayedLoad` method: